 MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-I. Industry Structure
+I. Industry Structure and Developments

-II.
-Developments in Government Policies
+(c) Developments in Government Policies

-IV.
+III.
 Risks and Concerns

 V. Operational and Financial Performance